adrianotelesc/crud-payroll/Readme.md

 # CRUD - Payroll (2016)

 This is a college work introduced in the PPL discipline (Paradigms of Programming Languages) whose objective is to demonstrate the use of the COBOL language in business software.
-For this, a small CRUD financial management software was developed, capable of calculating a payroll following the labor laws in 2016 (Brazil).
+A small CRUD financial management software was developed, capable of calculating a payroll following the labor laws in 2016 (Brazil).

 ## Setup